Depending on what kind of coverage you have, Medicare may pay for your health care and prescription drugs while you're in a nursing home.

 - Medicare Advantage Plans and other Medicare health plans

 Medicare Advantage Plan (Part C)(like an HMO or PPO) or other Medicare health plan, check with your plan to see if it covers nursing home care.
 Usually, plans don't help pay for this care unless the nursing home has a contract with the plan.
 Ask your plan about nursing home coverage before you make any arrangements to enter a nursing home.
 If the nursing home has a contract with your health plan, ask the health plan if they check the home for quality of care.

 Medicare prescription drug coverage (Part D)

-If you have a Medicare Prescription Drug Plan (Part D) and live in a nursing home or other institution, you'll get your covered prescriptions from a long-term care pharmacy that works with your plan.
-This long-term care pharmacy usually contracts with (or is owned and operated by) your institution.
+and live in a nursing home or other institution, you’ll get your covered prescriptions from a long-term care pharmacy that works with your plan.

-If you have Medicare & live in a nursing home or other institution, you should also know:
+If you have Medicare & live in a nursing home or other institution, you should know:

-- If you aren't able to join on your own, your authorized representative can enroll you in a plan that meets your needs.
+- If you aren't able to join a drug plan on your own, your authorized representative can enroll you in a plan that meets your needs.